gutomaia/pyNES/README.rst

 ** pyNES 0.2.x **

 Therefore, pyNES version 0.2.x must overcome those limitations.
-And so far is going great.
+And so far it is going great.

 Project has been splited into 4 projects:
  * ``lexical`` - just the lexical analyser